Voorhees University: Academics

+The general education core curriculum includes courses related to communication, mathematics, science, health, cross-cultural learning, and career development.

 Athletics

 The Voorhees athletics teams are called the Tigers and Lady Tigers.
-The college is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing as an NAIA Independent within the Continental Athletic Conference since the 2015–16 academic year; which they were a member on a previous stint from 2005–06 to 2012–13 as an Independent within the Association of Independent Institutions (AII).
-The Tigers and Lady Tigers previously competed in the Gulf Coast Athletic Conference (GCAC) from 2013–14 to 2014–15; and in the defunct Eastern Intercollegiate Athletic Conference (EIAC) from 1983–84 to 2004–05.
+The college is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing as a member of the HBCU Athletic Conference since the 2024-2025 academic year; which they were a member on a previous stint from 2013–14 to 2014–15 when the HBCUAC was known as the Gulf Coast Athletic Conference (GCAC).
+The Tigers previously competed as an NAIA Independent from 2005-06 to 2012-13 and between 2015-16 and 2023-24.
+They also competed in the defunct Eastern Intercollegiate Athletic Conference (EIAC) from 1983–84 to 2004–05.

 Voorhees competes in ten intercollegiate varsity sports: Men's sports include baseball, basketball, cheerleading, cross country and track & field; women's sports include basketball, cheerleading, cross country, softball and track & field.

-Greek letter organizations

-The university has chapters for eight of the nine National Pan-Hellenic Council organizations.
+Student life

+The university has cheerleaders, choir, band, Student Government Association, special interest groups, fraternities, and sororities on campus.